paquettm/eComH24S1/README.md

 ## TODO

 solve git push problem in room D-242 or D-241?
+(Works from Office workstation.)